RolynTrotter/CodeSample/README.md

-Note: all code not otherwise labeled was written by me.
-This was in the Linguistics department, and the idea for the test was mine so I had to implement it.
+Note: all code credited to MH was written by me (old name).
+This was in the Linguistics department, and the idea for the test was mine, so I had to implement it.

 # Intro